top of page

 Eric Z. Rubinstein is a singer, conductor, and performing arts educator hailing from New York.
 His work includes vocal and choral music, music education, and integrated arts for performers of all ages.

-Ensembles under Dr. Rubinstein’s direction have presented performances in significant venues in the United States, England, and Poland, through recordings on the 1809 Studios label, and with distinction by The American Prize.
-He is a leader in synthesizing classical with vernacular styles, and has earned praise for his innovative collaborations, including partnerships with composer/arranger, Garrett Breeze, and Nazareth's Department of Theatre and Dance.
-Dr. Rubinstein has also led ensembles to invited performances at major conferences, including the American Choral Directors’ Association Eastern Region, the National Association for Music Education Eastern Region, the New York State School Music Association, and NY-ACDA.
+Ensembles under Dr. Rubinstein’s direction have presented performances in significant venues in the United States, England, and Poland, through recordings on the 1809 Studios label, and with acknowledgement by The American Prize.
+Dr. Rubinstein has also led ensembles to invited performances at major conferences, including the American Choral Directors’ Association Eastern Region, National Association for Music Education Eastern Region, New York State School Music Association, and New York-ACDA.

 Prior to doctoral studies, Dr. Rubinstein amassed a decade of high school teaching in Monticello and Westhampton Beach, NY, where he concurrently served on the music education faculty at CUNY Brooklyn College.
-Dr. Rubinstein was also on the artistic faculty at the New York State Summer School of the Arts, and remains active as a guest conductor, clinician, and adjudicator for various choral festivals and conferences.
+Dr. Rubinstein was also on the artistic faculty at the New York State Summer School of the Arts, and remains active as a guest conductor and clinician for various honor choirs and choral festivals.

 Additionally, Dr. Rubinstein enjoys a career as a professional solo and ensemble tenor.
 Favorite roles include Man 1 in Songs for a New World, Henrik Eggerman in A Little Night Music, and the title “role” in Craig Hella Johnsons’s passion-oratorio, Considering Matthew Shepard.
 He has also appeared with Red Shift Choir, the Baton Rouge Symphony Orchestra, eVoco Voice Collective, and The New Musicals Project, and has worked with such notable artists as Craig Hella Johnson, Victoria Clark, and Kristin Chenoweth.